cjoaniquet/cjoaniquet.github.io/README.md

 This is the website of Cesar Joaniquet.

 ## Instructions for testing locally
-To test the website locally on macOS execute the `localserver.command` file, which will spin up a local server on the address [http://0.0.0.0:8000](http://0.0.0.0:8000) for testing purposes.
+To test the website locally on macOS execute the `localserver.command` file (by double-clicking), which will spin up a local server on the address [http://0.0.0.0:8000](http://0.0.0.0:8000) for testing purposes.

-Notice that you must have a valid Python 3 installation to run the local server.
+First time you run the server, you must press "allow" when the dialogue box appears and asks for Python permissions.